Programs & Events

 We thank our corporate sponsor for making this program possible

-Hawk Mountain's signature live raptor program, Raptors Up Close! offers the chance to see a live hawk, falcon, or owl, and learn what puts these winged predators at the top of nature's food chain.
-Typically two live birds are used to help show differences in adaptations, and the program guarantees that you will see a raptor during your visit!
-Designed to inform and entertain visitors of all ages.
-Note: During spring this program is held Saturdays and Sundays, April 5 - June 8, at 11 am & 2 pm.
+Hawk Mountain's signature live raptor program, Raptors Up Close! offers the chance to see a live raptor and learn what puts these winged predators at the top of nature's food chain.
+This program guarantees that you will see a live raptor during your visit!
+This is a program for visitors of all ages.

 Trapping & Tracking

 Meet international trainees and learn from them the tools and technologies used to study long-distance migrants.
 This program is informative and entertaining, with lots of hands-on samples for you to look at and touch, and includes information on satellite and radio telemetry, wing-tagging, and the importance of counting migrating hawks.
-Note: During spring this program is held on Saturday and Sundays from April 5-May 11 at noon.
+Rain cancels, trail fee applies.

 9:30 and 10:30 am near South Lookout

 September 6-November 15, 2015